LIPS-scheme/lips/README.md

 ### require `(load "./lib/srfi/<number>.scm")`

-They should be loaded as R7RS libraries in final 1.0.0 version
+They should be loaded as R7RS libraries in the final 1.0.0 version

 | description | spec |
 | :--- | ---: |